paulscottrobson/neo6502-firmware/documents/release/source/api.gen.md

 ## Function 3 : Complex Blit Copy

-Copy a rectangular area to a rectangular area (can be contiguous by size = amount of data, offset = 0, copysteps = 1) Parameter  (0) is zero.
+Copy a rectangular area to a rectangular area (can be contiguous by size = amount of data, offset = 0, copy steps = 1) Parameter  (0) is zero.
 Parameters (1,2) point to the source rectangle data.
 Parameters (3,4) point to the target rectangle data.
 These are as follows 0-3     24 bit address to copy from/to (address is address:page:0) 4-7     Step size (e.g. if copying 32 pixels, this would be 32) 8-11    Step offset (e.g. when doing screen lines this would be 320, the number of pixels per line) 12-15   Steps to copy.
+Activity halts when one of the steps to copy value is decremented to zero.
+To ignore the steps to copy in receive, set it to zero.

 \newpage